 Mild rotator cuff injuries will heal themselves with rest and self-care.
 However, moderate to severe injuries may require one or several treatment options.

 Genesis Orthopedics & Sports Medicine uses cortisone injections for reducing pain and inflammation for an array of joint injuries.
-In certain injuries that are solely inflammation based, such as tendonitis, cortisone injections can act as a cure but with injuries that involve tearing of ligaments or tendons, cortisone injections are used more judiciously.
+In certain injuries that are solely inflammation based, such as tendonitis, cortisone injections can act as a cure but with injuries that involve tearing of ligaments, cortisone injections are used for long term inflammation reduction.
+For AC joint sprain, cortisone is injected into the joint to reduce pain and swelling.
+If more than one cortisone shots does not ease the inflammation and pain, surgery may be necessary.

-Rest and ice after the initial injury are the first response treatment for a strain or sprain.
-However, physical therapy is a recommended course of action for grade 1, 2 and 3 sprains and tears.
-The severity of the classification will designate the amount of therapy needed.
-Consult your physician at Genesis Orthopedics & Sports Medicine for a recommended physical therapy plan.
-Therapy is conducted with the goal of decreasing the injury’s pain, restoring the shoulder’s range of motion, and helping it gradually regain strength.
+Consult Genesis Orthopedics & Sports Medicine for a recommended physical therapy plan.
+Therapy is conducted with the goal of decreasing the pain associated with AC joint sprain, restore the shoulder’s range of motion, and help it gradually regain strength.